jchy/OYO-Clone/README.md

 - [x] Hotel rooms data will be fetched from mock server using fetch request
 - [x] User can Sort the search results by popularity, Guest Rating, Price Low_to_high and High_to_low
 - [x] User can search the specific places like Korampur, Keshavpura, Bellundur and Indra Vihar from the searched city results
-- [x] USer can View the hotel room details from the searched results
+- [x] User can View the hotel room details from the searched results
 - [x] User can select the date range for booking
 - [x] User can increase number of guests upto 3 after that increment button will be disabled
 - [x] User can decrease the number of guests till 1 is number of guest reamin only 1 decrement button will be disabled